Originally by Leo Galland, M.D., edited by EiR, 2017

 The key to mold control is moisture control.
 It is important to dry water damaged areas and items within 24-48 hours to prevent mold growth.
 If mold is a problem in your home, clean up the mold and get rid of the excess water or moisture.
 Fix leaky plumbing or other sources of water.
 Wash mold off hard surfaces with detergent and water, and dry completely.
 Absorbent materials (such as ceiling tiles & carpet) that become moldy may have to be replaced.

 N.B.
 Readers in the U.S. would benefit significantly by using the specifically formulated and scientifically proven EC3 Mold Solution Concentrate in place of regular detergent.
-Testing mold levels is also a simple process using EC3 Mold Screening Test Plates, before and after implementing the EPA's recommended remediation measures to ensure they have been effective.
+Testing mold levels is also a simple process using Diagnostic Mold Test Kits, before and after implementing the EPA's recommended remediation measures to ensure they have been effective.

 Check out the EPA’s “10 Things You Should Know About Mold”.